UninformedPleb/adore/README.md

 #### Configure Providers

-The first step in any project that uses ADORE, or really ADO.NET, is to establish the database providers, the code that will handle each different DBMS in its own special way.
-Or, if there isn't a specific provider, the ODBC driver can be used.
+The first step in any project that uses ADORE, or really ADO.NET, is to establish the database providers.
+They're the part that will handle each DBMS according to its quirks.

 For modern .NET, you're responsible for the registration of database providers.
-These "providers" are the database access assemblies, like Microsoft.Data.SqlClient or Npgsql.
+These "providers" are the database access assemblies, like Npgsql or Microsoft.Data.SqlClient.
 This part of ADORE is configuration-driven.
 Simply add the providers to your all-environments config.

 ```JSON
 "ADORE": {